iutools/iutools/java/iutools-apps/doc/INSTALL-iutools-apps.md

 The `ca_nrc.properties` file supports the following configuration properties:

+- `ca.nrc.iutools.datapath`: Path to the root of your `iutools-data` project.
 - `ca.nrc.javautils.bingKey` (OPTIONAL): For the Inuktut Search Engine to work, you need to set this to a valid Microsoft Azure Cognitive Service Bing key.